google/shenzhen-go/getting-started-v1.md

 * `dev`
 * `examples`

-Once in the `examples` folder, click on `demo.szgo` to open it.
+Finally, click on `demo.szgo` to open it.

-To speed this process up next time, you can start Shenzhen Go with a path to a file to open as an argument:
+To short-circuit this process next time you want to use Shenzhen Go, you can start Shenzhen Go with a path to files to open as an argument:

     shenzhen-go go/src/github.com/google/shenzhen-go/dev/examples/demo.szgo